RylanSchaeffer/rylanschaeffer.github.io/content/learning/probabilistic_graphical_models.md

 __Importantly, $$G$$ cannot have cycles__.
 If it does, there is no consistent way to assign conditional probabilities.

-### Extracting Conditional Independence from Graph Structure
+### Extracting Conditional Independence from Directed Graphs

 I use numbers to represent random variables rather than $$x_1, x_2, ...$.
 I couldn't get BayesNet to work with Markdown, so bear with the poor "pictures".